 - Why Us

 If you plan on selling a medical device in the European Union, then you should plan on writing a clinical evaluation report (CER).
 Your CER will document the clinical evaluation that is required of every medical device sold in the EU.
-Its purpose is to prove your device performs as intended without compromising the safety of its end users.
+Its purpose is to prove that your device performs as intended without compromising the safety of its end users.

 Even if your device falls into the lowest risk class possible, you’ll still need a CER in your technical file when you submit it to your Notified Body.
 With so much riding on the CER, it’s essential that you create a well-structured and comprehensive report.